Online version revised and complete as of June 15, 2021.

 Notwithstanding the provisions of Article 34.5 above, the Company shall have the right to alter an employee’s vacation subsequent to the dates set out in Article 34.3 where such vacation falls during a local program launch, or local production of a special program provided that:

-(a) The employee is engaged in on-air Television presentation in the capacity of News Anchor, Reporter (including Sports) or Video Journalist.
+- The employee is engaged in on-air Television presentation in the capacity of News Anchor, Reporter (including Sports) or Multi Media Journalist.

 An employee must take the vacation outlined in the foregoing Articles during the vacation year in which it is earned.
 However an employee has until April 30th of the subsequent year to take this vacation entitlement.